-A topic that has become a heated headline – excuse the pun – is the role of how the fashion industry and climate change have become connected.
+A topic that has become a heated headline – excuse the pun – is how the fashion industry and climate change are connected.
 The fashion industry now the second biggest polluting industry in the world, after oil.

 The demand for fast fashion has grown drastically within the last 10 years, where consumers feel it is a necessity.
 Statistics and research, from a report by WWF, inform us how a singular cotton shirt uses more the 2700 litres of water to produce.
 This means that approximately 15,000 litres are used for just one kilogram of cotton.